cechetti/Alexa/README.md

 # Alexa
-Alexa Skill SDK code
+Alexa Skills Kit SDK (v2).

 ## Alexa Sample: Meu Afinador (Node.js)

 This is a Node.js Alexa-Hosted sample skill, using SSML audio and APL screen background.
 Use case of this skill is for Guittar Tunning Purposes.
 It starts playing all guittar chords for standard tunning (E A D G B E).
-After that, it is possible to choose specific by chord note, number or position.
+After that, it is possible to choose specific one by chord note, number or position.
 Current version supports pt-BR only.

 ## Getting Started